Sophist-UK/Tranzakt/src/core/app/Jobs/ReadMe.md

 # The `Jobs` Directory
-The `core/app/Jobs` directory houses the queueable jobs for Tranzakt runtime.
+The `core/app/Jobs` directory houses the queueable jobs for Tranzakt Runtime.
 A similar `admin/app/Jobs` directory holds job classes for Tranzakt development.

 Runtime jobs may be queued by the Tranzakt user application or